AgonConsole8/agon-docs/docs/GPIO.md

 The Agon Console8 adds a few extra rows for additional connectivity to parts fo the ESP processor.

+The Agon Light 2 has an additional UEXT port.
+Whilst this replicates pins which are already on the main io connector bus, it is sometimes useful to have the duplicate pins for different purposes.
+For example, connecting a Nintendo Nunchuck controller on the UEXT, and a joystick on the main io bus.

 ## GPIO Pinouts